This is my best-ever Ultimate Vegan Bolognese Sauce recipe. Once you try it you’ll agree: it hits the spot every time!

 Now, it’s not always easy to create plant-based versions of his favorite foods.

 After careful deliberation and testing, I’m happy to present my best-ever vegan bolognese sauce.
+By the way, this is also the best ever vegetarian bolognese recipe.

 The texture is crumbly and silky, just as it should be.